 Fat doesn’t make you fat.
 I promise!
 Fat is your friend.
 Not your enemy.

 Is this too much avocado?

-Is it ok to eat peanut butter?
+Is it OK to eat peanut butter?

 Why do I love fat so much?
 It tastes good!
-But keep in mind not all fats are created equal.
+But keep in mind, not all fats are created equal.

 Saturated and trans fats are solid at room temperature (think lard and butter).
 However there is a big difference between saturated fat and trans fat.

-Saturated fat has had a bad reputation for a lonnnnng time, but there IS room in your diet for saturated fat from real foods (like dairy, coconut, dark chocolate, and grass fed butter) and it can actually be good for us.
+Saturated fat has had a bad reputation for a lonnnnng time, but there is room in your diet for saturated fat from real foods (like dairy, coconut, dark chocolate, and grass-fed butter) and it can actually be good for us.

-On the other hand, monounsaturated fats (from avocado, nuts, and seeds) and polyunsaturated fats (from fatty fish, nuts, and seeds) have many benefits, like boosting immunity, improving brain function, being good for our heart health, and helping us lose weight!
+On the other hand, monounsaturated fats (from avocado, nuts and seeds) and polyunsaturated fats (from fatty fish, nuts and seeds) have many benefits, like boosting immunity, improving brain function, being good for our heart health, and helping us lose weight.

 Here’s what to focus on when it comes to fat:

-Fat helps you burn fat!
+Fat helps you burn fat.
 Fat helps take fat out of your cells so you can use it for energy.
 Again, portion control is key, but be sure to get fat in consistently throughout the day (about 30% of your calories should come from fat).
-Instead of having a big apple for snack, have a small apple with 2 teaspoons of almond butter.
+Instead of having a big apple for a snack, have a small apple with 2 teaspoons of almond butter.

-Fat provides satiety!
+Fat provides satiety.
 That’s a fancy word meaning it helps keep you satisfied.
-See, carbs have a single bond – carbon, hydrogen and oxygen.
+See, carbs have a single bond: Carbon, hydrogen and oxygen.
 Fats have a double bond.
 What does this mean?
-It’s harder for your body to break it down so you digest it slower, and you end up staying more satisfied.
+It’s harder for your body to break it down, so you digest it slower, and you end up staying more satisfied.